jacksap/solitaire/README.md

 There are several parameters and logistical hurdles regarding where a card can be placed.

-This popular past time is a simple and fun way to kill time.!
+This popular past time is a simple and fun way to kill time!

 ## Technologies Used